You can go on many excellent day trips from Cape Town.

 The West Coast and West Coast National Park

-For some reason, all the most popular day trips from Cape Town are east of the city.
-But if you decide to go west to the Western Cape and all the way to West Coast National Park, you will find lesser crowds, gorgeous landscapes of wetlands with lots and lots of unique wildlife and birdwatching opportunities; stunning beaches and more.
+If you decide to go west to the Western Cape and all the way to West Coast National Park, you will find lesser crowds, gorgeous landscapes of wetlands with lots and lots of unique wildlife and birdwatching opportunities; stunning beaches and more.

 Among the activities you can enjoy on the West Coast there are hiking, mountain biking and sand-boarding.
 Make sure to go to Langebaan for plenty of water activities such as SUP, kitesurfing and snorkeling; Yzerfontein if you care to see the longest beach in South Africa (a whopping 25 km); Atlantis Dunes for the chance to go sand boarding and admire dunes that reach 50 meters in height.